OBOAcademy/obook/docs/reference/glossary-of-terms.md

 Description Logic (DL) are a family of formal knowledge representation languages.
 It provides a logical formalism for ontologies and is what [OWL](#OWL) is based on.
 DL querying can be used to query ontologies in Protege.

 #### Functional Syntax
+The syntax in which the ontology is written - "a functional-style syntax ontology document is a sequence of Unicode characters accessible via some IRI by means of the standard protocols such that its text matches the ontologyDocument production of the grammar defined in this specification document, and it can be converted into an ontology by means of the canonical parsing process" From https://www.w3.org/TR/owl2-syntax/

 #### RDF
 A datamodel consisting of simple [Subject](#Subject) [predicate](#predicate) [Object](#Object) [Triples](#Triple) organized into an RDF [Graph](#Graph).